-Register on the platform and complete the questions in your participation form, in English only.
+Register below and complete the questions in your participation form, in English only.
 You will also be required to submit a photo of your snack and a 10-slide PDF proposal (a template will be made available on your participation space), including:

 - Details on target consumer

 - Describe the taste and unique qualities of the product

 - Demonstrate that the product is new to market or a variant on an existing product